ciwg/workshop-2025-06-17-crdt/README.md

 ## Welcome

 This talk will cover **CRDTs**, or Conflict-Free Replicated Data Types.\
-They sound scary, but don’t worry—we’ll break them down clearly.
+They sound technical, but we’ll walk through how they work step by step—with real examples.

 ---